 Legacy Code 101927

 Coordinator Maryella Hatfield Opens in new window

-Description In 2021, this unit replaced by unit 102825 - Introduction to Screen Media.
-This unit explores creative and independent media arts practices across moving image, audio and participatory forms, and introduces students to fundamental principles of sound and screen production.
-The unit maps theoretical and practical connections between the creation and study of images and sound across media formats through an integrated theory/practice programme focused on the processes through which media artefacts are created.
+Description In 2021, this subject replaced by subject 102825 - Introduction to Screen Media.
+This subject explores creative and independent media arts practices across moving image, audio and participatory forms, and introduces students to fundamental principles of sound and screen production.
+The subject maps theoretical and practical connections between the creation and study of images and sound across media formats through an integrated theory/practice programme focused on the processes through which media artefacts are created.
 Students learn how to analyse and critically evaluate screen media and also to plan and make simple short works of their own.
 It introduces students to relevant media arts histories and contexts (with a focus on cinema) in addition to a range of technologies, media practices and production techniques.

 School Humanities & Comm Arts

 Student Contribution Band HECS Band 4 10cp